pachyderm/pachyderm/doc/docs/1.12.x/deploy-manage/manage/ingress/pach-ui-ingress.md

     ```shell
     $ kubectl get all
     ```
+    You should see you traefic pod, service, deployments.apps and replicaset.app.

-    then access your Traefic Dashboard at http://127.0.0.1:9000/dashboard/ following the port-forward instructions (You can choose to apply your own Ingress Ressource instead.):
+    You can now access your Traefic Dashboard at http://127.0.0.1:9000/dashboard/ following the port-forward instructions (You can choose to apply your own Ingress Ressource instead.):
     ```shell
     $ kubectl port-forward $(kubectl get pods --selector "app.kubernetes.io/name=traefik" --output=name) 9000:9000
     ```